logisim-evolution/logisim-evolution/README.md

 ## Other Logisim forks available on the net

-* [Logisim-Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) - a branch from logisim-evolution(2.13.14) with several great enhancements made by Kevin Walsh.
-Currently, there is an ongoing effort to merge these features back into logisim-evolution.
+* [Logisim-Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) - a fork from Logisim-evolution 2.13.14 with several great enhancements made by Kevin Walsh.
+Currently, there is an ongoing effort to merge these features back into Logisim-evolution.
 * [Logisim by Joseph Lawrance et al.](https://github.com/lawrancej/logisim) - they have started from Burch's original code and integrated it in several open-source development frameworks, cleaning up the code.
 We have taken a few code cleanups and the redo functionality from their code.
 * [logisim-iitd](https://code.google.com/p/logisim-iitd) - IIT Delhi version of Logisim, it integrates the floating-point components within the arithmetic unit.
-* [Logisim for the CS3410 course, Cornell University](http://www.cs.cornell.edu/courses/cs3410/2015sp/) - they have a very interesting test vector feature, that was only recently integrated into logisim-evolution.
+* [Logisim for the CS3410 course, Cornell University](http://www.cs.cornell.edu/courses/cs3410/2015sp/) - they have a very interesting test vector feature, that was only recently integrated into Logisim-evolution.

 ## Alternatives